jizuscreed/callbackable-array-functions/README.md

 $array = [...];

 $array = ArrayUnique::run($array, function($arrayValue){
     // some logic, that returns string representation of array one value.
-Be carefull with it because array elements wil be checked for differences by result of this callback
+Be carefull with it because array elements will be checked for differences by result of this callback
 });